RosaeNLG/rosaenlg/packages/german-verbs/README.md

 * person: 1 2 or 3
 * number: S or P
 * aux: SEIN or HABEN.
 Mandatory when the tense requires an auxiliary (PERFEKT PLUSQUAMPERFEKT FUTUR2 KONJUNKTIV1_PERFEKT KONJUNKTIV2_FUTUR2), unless for a short list of verbs that always take SEIN (like _fliegen_ _gehen_ etc.)
+* pronominal (boolean): put `true` if you want the reflexive form _Ich wasche mich_
+* pronominalCase: ACC for Accusative or DAT for Dative.
+Mandatory when `pronominal` is true and S 1 or S 2.

-For FUTUR1 FUTUR2 PERFEKT PLUSQUAMPERFEKT KONJUNKTIV1_FUTUR1 KONJUNKTIV1_PERFEKT KONJUNKTIV2_FUTUR1 KONJUNKTIV2_FUTUR2 you will get a result containing multiple words (for instance `wird sein` for FUTUR1 sein 3S).
-If you need to put something between the different parts of the conjugated verb just split the result.
+The agreed verb is a `string[]`, not a `string`, as for many tenses there are multiple parts, and as you might wish to put something between the different parts of the conjugated verb.

+The size of the result array will always be:

+* 1 for simple tenses
+* 2 for FUTUR1 PERFEKT PLUSQUAMPERFEKT KONJUNKTIV1_FUTUR1 KONJUNKTIV1_PERFEKT KONJUNKTIV2_FUTUR1: for instance `['wird', 'sein']` for FUTUR1 sein 3S
+* also 2 for FUTUR2 KONJUNKTIV2_FUTUR2; even if the result if 3 words long, the split is made at the right place to add content:  for instance `['werde', 'gegessen haben']` for KONJUNKTIV2_FUTUR2

 ## Todo

-* pronominal form
 * imperative form

 ## Dependancies and licences